tonyhathuc/project-week-9-final-project/README.md

 ## Stack
 - With Python
-..* numPy and Pandas for cleaning and wrangling
-..* Seaborn, MatPlotLib and Plotly for visualisations ..* SciKitLearn for machine learning deployment
---* Google Slides for presentation
+..*numPy and Pandas for cleaning and wrangling ..*Seaborn, MatPlotLib and Plotly for visualisations ..*SciKitLearn for machine learning deployment ..*Google Slides for presentation

+## Project Management
+- Trello
+-
 ## In this repository:

 - In the folder code you can find the jupyter notebook with python code used to access the data, clean it and train our machinel earning model.